youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 8: Jetpack Compose Navigation.md

 Run the app again.
 You'll see the original three screens and can navigate between them through the TabRow.

-**Note:** With the above changes, back navigation is now supported through the Navigation Component.
+**com.example.sky.database.Note:** With the above changes, back navigation is now supported through the Navigation Component.
 Switching between the screens and then pressing the back button will result in popping the stack and bringing you to the previous destination.

 ## **Enable clicks on OverviewScreen**